Making A Classic Style Yourself

 Gunkan Maki (battleship roll)

 This style of sushi allows for some interesting combinations.
 One of my all time favorite pieces, and I order it for my ‘dessert’ almost without exception is tobiko with a raw quail egg cracked over the top.
 It may sound odd, but the combination really works well.
 I often order two and have someone else at the table eat the other.
 Sometimes I make a convert, but a raw egg is not for everybody.
 My point is that it is good to experiment with what you feel comfortable.
-Be as crazy or conservative as you want, it is the making sushi at home bit that is the most exciting part.
+Be as wild or conservative as you want, it is the making sushi at home bit that is the most exciting part.
 The natural enjoyment of your food will follow.